 What is the next step on the U18 Player Pathway?

 Following JDC training and competition, JDC coaches will nominate players to attend Junior Academy Centre (JAC) assessment.
 For more information on JACs, please refer to the text above.

-Following JAC training and competition, JAC coaches will nominate players to attend Junior Regional Performance Centre (JRPC) assessment.
-JRPC Tier one activity runs from July until September (approximate timings) with Tier two activity running from October to November.
+Following JAC training and competition, JAC coaches will nominate players to attend their local Junior Regional Performance Centre (JRPC).
+JRPC Tier one activity runs from June until September (approximate timings) with Tier two activity running from October to November.
 For more information on JRPCs, please refer to the JRPC web page.

 Which Age Group?